Local Entrepreneur, WashU alumnus David Dresner

 This prompted St. Louis entrepreneur David Dresner to make sustainability a pillar in his business model for Sleeve a Message, a custom coffee sleeve business.

-On Thursday, October 25, Sleeve a Message (in partnership with Washington University) will be installing approximately 60 trees and plants during its 5thannual Tree Planting Event.
-This event is scheduled to take place behind the Whittemore House, 6440 Forsyth Blvd., where an invasive honeysuckle was removed earlier this summer.
+On Thursday, October 25, Sleeve a Message (in partnership with Washington University)installed approximately 60 trees and plants during its 5thannual Tree Planting Event.
+This event took place behind the Whittemore House, 6440 Forsyth Blvd., where an invasive honeysuckle was removed earlier this summer.

 Sleeve a Message was incubated out of Washington University, where Dresner was attending the Olin Business School.
 Since its inception, David Dresner designed Sleeve a Message to be a forward-thinking and environmentally responsible company.Sleeve a Message has a dynamic sustainable sleeve program that is composed of two parts.
 The first is making sure to use the greenest material possible.
 All of Sleeve a Message’s products are 100% recyclable, made from 90% post-consumer materials and use only water-based inks.
 Part-two relies on a partnership with Forest ReLeaf of Missouri that states for every 7,000 sleeves sold, a tree is planted in a distressed U.S. community.
 As of November 2017, there were 20,000 trees planted on behalf of the company.
 Earlier this year, the company was also able to reduce its waste by 50 percent.